XPRESSyourself/XPRESSpipe/docs/content/quality-control.rst

 =================================
-Codon Periodicity Analysis
+P-site Analysis
 =================================
-| Analyze periodicity of most abundant read length.
+| Analyze P-Sites.
 Useful in ribosome profiling samples for identifying that ribosomes are taking the expected 3 nucleotide steps along a transcript.
 If this is not apparent from the analysis, it may be indicative of poor sequence coverage of the ribosome profiling libraries.

 .. code-block:: shell

-  $ xpresspipe periodicity --help
+  $ xpresspipe p_sites --help

 .. list-table::
    :widths: 35 50